Ros Gloag

 Email:

-I am a DPhil candidate and Clarendon Scholar here at Oxford's Zoology Department, supervised by Prof. Alex Kacelnik.
-I work with a unique group of birds found in the Americas and known commonly as cowbirds (Molothurus sp.).
-Cowbirds are brood parasites and do not rear their own young, instead dumping their eggs in the nests of other (host) species which then raise the young cowbirds at their own expense, generally alongside some of their own offspring.
-My research spans a number of aspects of the evolution and maintenance of parasitism in these systems, with the aim of shedding light on how apparent maladaptive behaviours persist in both parasites and hosts.
-This includes work on begging behaviours and virulent behaviours in cowbirds, and provisioning strategies and defense portfolios in hosts.
+Together with colleagues from the University of Buenos Aires' Laboratorio de Ecologia y Comportamiento Animal, I study cowbirds (Molothurus sp.), a fascinating group of birds found in the Americas.
+Cowbirds are brood parasites and do not rear their own young, instead dumping their eggs in the nests of other (host) species which then raise the young cowbirds at their own expense.
+My research spans a number of aspects of the evolution and maintenance of South American cowbird species, with the aim of shedding light on how apparent maladaptive behaviours persist in both parasites and hosts.
+This includes work on begging behaviours and virulent behaviours in parasites, and provisioning strategies and defense portfolios in hosts.

 I am broadly interested in the field of Animal Behaviour, including the ecology, genetics and evolution of animal behaviours, and I have a fascination with creatures of all kinds.
-I have previously worked with bees and termites during two rewarding years in the Behaviour and Genetics of Social Insects Laboratory at the University of Sydney, Australia (School of Biological Sciences; Prof. Ben Oldroyd & Dr. Madeleine Beekman).
-Prior to this I completed my Bachelor of Science at the University of Sydney.
-I also have a Bachelor of Arts (Literature), University of Sydney.
+In 2014 I began a University of Sydney Postdoctoral Fellowship, investigating brood parasitism and other behaviours in social bees in the Behaviour and Genetics of Social Insects Laboratory, School of Biological Sciences, University of Sydney.

 Lo, N., Gloag, R.S., Anderson, D.L. and Oldroyd, B.P.
 (2010).
 A molecular phylogeny of the genus Apis suggests that the giant honeybee of the Phillipines, A. breviliula Maa, and the Plains Honey Bee of southern India, A. indica Fabricius, are valid species Systematic Entomology 35: 226-233.